junxit/us-congress-code/title-15/chapter-15d/sec-720n.md

 ### References in Text

 The Securities Act of 1933, referred to in subsec. (g)(2), is title I of act May 27, 1933, ch.
 38, 48 Stat.
-74, as amended, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of this title.
+74, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of this title.
 For complete classification of this Act to the Code, see section 77a of this title and Tables.

 ### Amendments